LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 NFT Marketplace deployed to: 0x9014DD98Cd14B26c76069356247cE6d762018220
 ```

 You're all set!
-You can look up your contract on [CeloScan](https://alfajores.celoscan.io/).
-Be sure to save your deployed addresses since we'll be needing them, but mostly importly to send a screenshot/CeloScan link of your work in our [Discord Channel](https://discord.gg/zyuxAkbBS5)!
+You can look up your contract on [CeloScan](https://alfajores.celoscan.io/) as well.

+### 🌟 Next Steps

 This level was all about the smart contract.
-Let's take a short break ......

-### 🌟 Next Steps

 Moving forward, we will develop the subgraph for this contract, and then finally develop the frontend for the dApp using Next.

+Drop your CeloScan link in the Discord [#showcase](https://discord.gg/HPunW7rAKb) channel and share your progress!
 See you in the next one 🌟

-To verify this level, submit your Marketplace contract address below and **select the Celo Alfajores Testnet** while doing so.
+To verify this level, submit your Marketplace contract address below and select the Celo Alfajores Testnet while doing so.